CarlosRomeroSanchez/openfast_2.2.0_seismic/README.rst

 Uniform sismic input motions are assumed (i.e., if there exists more than una support, all of them experience the same foundation input motion).
 On the other hand, the parameters that define the SLPM must be obtained by fitting the target impedance functions.

-The original version of OpenFAST 2.2.0 can be found here (incluir link).
+The original version of OpenFAST 2.2.0 can be found here `OpenFAST v2.2.0 <https://github.com/OpenFAST/openfast/releases/tag/v2.2.0>`_

 [1] Carbonari S., Morici M., Dezi F., Leoni G., A lumped parameter model for timedomain inertial soil-structure interaction analysis of structures on pile foundations , Earthquake Engineering & Structural Dynamics, Vol. 47, 2147-2171.(2018)

-Referenciar el paper del congreso como documentación adicional para entender esto.
+[2] Referenciar el paper del congreso como documentación adicional.